 The system provides operators with a measure of how ‘mine-like’ each potential target is, helping to distinguish between threats and false alarms.
-It features an intuitive workflow for common tasks such as managing multiple views and fusing duplicate contacts.
+It features an intuitive workflow for common tasks such as fusing duplicate contacts.

 ATR provides a variety of powerful features, including:

 Contact Fusion Module – merge detections generated by the ATR algorithms, removing the need to manually review detections to combine or remove duplicates

 Software Development Kit (SDK) – provides easy integration of third-party ATR or fusion algorithms